neyer/dewDrop/README.md

 A person can also make statements about other people.
 I can claim that Ralph Nader is a #greeparty member:

     #ddv2 ISA #greeparty @RalphNader

+A third argument contains a description.
+This can be used for evidence of the claim bebeing made, or a vernacular argument.

 ## Statement Agreement